GoHypernet/Galileo-sdk/docs/src/missions.rst

 Missions Guide
 ===============

-Missions are a feature of Galileo that allow users to easily configure complex simulators and scripting environments to run repeatably and reliably on any `LZ <landing_zone_main.html>`_ that they have launch access to through a `Station <stations.html>`_.
+Missions are a feature of Galileo that allow users to easily configure complex simulators, scripting environments, and long-lived services to run repeatably and reliably on any `LZ <landing_zone_main.html>`_ that they have launch access to through a `Station <stations.html>`_.
 A Galileo Mission can be configured as either public or private.
 Public Missions can be cloned from the "Explore Missions" sub-tab and are a great way to share work with people in the Galileo community.

 After initial configuration, your Mission environment (which consists of your input files and framework parameters) can be updated quickly through the Mission settings page.
 See the `Galileo Tutorials <https://galileo-tutorial-pages.readthedocs.io/en/latest/>`_ page for instructions on how to configure a Mission for specific applications.